codecompass-org/diplomacy_server/docs/backend_logic.md

 - settingName
 - settingValue

-The UserSettings table will have the following rows:
+The UserSettings table will have the following columns:

-- defaultGameSettings
-- defaultGameName
-- defaultGamePassword
+- id
-- defaultGamePlayers
+- userId
-- defaultGameMap
+- settingName
-- defaultGameIsPrivate
+- settingValue

 #### GameSettings